SubramanyaJ/ChaCha20/README.md

 Preferably, use a UNIX based system, as the code uses /dev/urandom for nonce generation.

-These packages are required for cloning and compilation : 'git gcc make cmake'.
+These packages are required for cloning and compilation : `git gcc make cmake`

 If you are using Debian based distributions :
 ```shell